 Psychology Today suggests that some of the steps you should take for mental wellness include:

 Maintain an open mindset.
-Be open to new opportunities.
+Be open to new opportunities, but put your well-being first.

 Limit the laments.
 Don’t dwell on negative thoughts about your job situation.